prashantkumarpro/frontend-dev-portfolio/README.md

 - Can be **anonymous** (without a function name).
 - Usually assigned to a variable.

+...
+2️⃣ What are primitive and non-primitive data types in JavaScript?
+3️⃣ What is the difference between == and ===?
+4️⃣ What are arrow functions, and how do they differ from regular functions?
+5️⃣ What is the difference between synchronous and asynchronous JavaScript?
+6️⃣ What is the event loop in JavaScript?
+7️⃣ What is the difference between null and undefined?
+8️⃣ What are promises, and how do they work?
+9️⃣ What is the difference between map(), forEach(), and filter()?
+🔟 What is local storage and session storage in JavaScript?

 ### Explain event delegation in JavaScript.
 ...

+#⚛️ React.js Interview Questions

+1️⃣ What is React, and why is it used?
+2️⃣ What is the difference between class components and functional components?
+3️⃣ What are React hooks?
+Can you name some important hooks?
+4️⃣ What is useState, and how does it work?
+5️⃣ What is useEffect, and when is it used?
+6️⃣ What is React Router, and how does it work?
+7️⃣ What is the difference between props and state in React?
+8️⃣ What is the virtual DOM in React